debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 - [ ] lighter
 - [ ] multiuser-ln (completely new application allowing multiple users to share a LN implementation)
 - [ ] multiuser-ln-mainnet
-- [ ] liblightning (a completely new library abstracting away implementation details and allowing multiple wallets)
+- [ ] liblightning (a completely new library abstracting away implementation details and allowing multiple wallets) - maybe just use lighter instead
 - [ ] ln-contacts (a completely new application providing contact list for Lightning Network nodes)
 - [ ] ln-dialog (partialy done in qpay, a simple dialog which shows whenever the user attempts to pay, create invoice or open LNURL)
 - [ ] qpay-rpc-service